 A Level Components What will I need to do?
 How will I evidence this?
-Personal Investigation (coursework) 60% -Write a personal study (essay) based on your chosen theme -Create a body of work related to a chosen theme/s -Create a final piece/s -A 1000-3000 word essay -Research on a range of artists and/or designers -Exploration of a variety of media, techniques and processes -Development of ideas in response to chosen artist/s/theme -Recording of ideas and observations Externally Set Assignment (Exam) 40% -Create preparatory studies based on the theme -Create a personal outcome/s in 15 hours of sustained focus -By creating a body of work based on the theme given.
-This will include research, ideas, exploration of media, development of ideas and a final piece/s.
+Personal Investigation -Write a personal study (essay) -A 1000-3000 word essay (coursework) based on your chosen theme -Create a body of work related to -Research on a range of artists and/or designers 60% a chosen theme/s -Create a final piece/s -Exploration of a variety of media, techniques and processes -Development of ideas in response to chosen artist/s/theme -Recording of ideas and observations Externally Set Assignment -Create preparatory studies -By creating a body of work (Exam) based on the theme -Create a personal outcome/s in based on the theme given.
+This will include research, ideas, 40% 15 hours of sustained focus exploration of media, development of ideas and a final piece/s.